What “secret” am I talking about here? Lucretia Mott with a secret?

-Now, let’s talk some turkey here: Quaker women in Nantucket’s unique setting, were learning the ways of commerce.
-And they had to carry on most of the business of the Meetings, which were central institutions of their culture, acting “the part of men,” in an era when gender roles were still sharply separated.
+Now, let’s talk some turkey here: Quaker women in Nantucket’s unique setting, were learning the ways of worldly commerce.
+Plus they had to carry on most of the business of the Meetings, which were central institutions of their culture, often acting “the part of men,” in an era when gender roles were still sharply separated.

 But there’s more.
 Maybe I’m reading between the lines here but I don’t think so: the Quaker sailors, like Lucretia’s own father, eventually came back to port.
 And when they did, they expected to take up their defined roles, as paterfamilias, and the superior “men’s meetings” in their Quaker preserve.

-So the women learned not only the business of commerce; they not only managed the “business” of the whole Monthly Meetings; they also learned how to make sure that the seafaring Quaker males, once they returned, were made to feel as if their status and roles had been preserved, not diminished or usurped, in their absence.
+So the women learned not only the business of commerce; they not only managed the “business” of their large Monthly Meetings; they also learned how to make sure that the seafaring Quaker males, once they returned, were able to feel as if their status and roles had been preserved, not diminished or usurped, in their absence.

 It had to be a delicate, stately Quaker dance.
 Women’s ways.
 Don’t tell me there weren’t such things that girls like the young Lucretia took in with their mothers’ milk.

-Another way to frame it is more secular: along with the basics of worldly commerce, Nantucket Quaker women learned Quaker politics; ins and outs beyond the basics of formal rules and protocols.
+Another way to say it is more secular: along with the basics of worldly commerce, Nantucket Quaker women learned Quaker politics; ins and outs beyond the basics of formal rules and protocols.
 It wasn’t taught in their schools.
-Yet thee may be sure that there was instruction in the subject then — as there needs to be now.
+Yet thee may be sure there was instruction in the subject then — as there needs to be now.
 (If this is news to thee, Friend, there’s some important things yet for thee to learn.)